-Prague offers an increasing quantity of specifically marked bicycle lanes, such as the lengthy and popular route which follows the River Vltava from the National Theatre (south of the centre), and the route which begins round Prague Zoo and tracks the Vltava northwards towards Germany.
-But due to the heavy traffic and the lack of bicycle lanes it is not recommended to cycle in Prague.
-You might see many couriers cycling in the city but not many people use this method of transport.
+Prague offers an increasing quantity of specifically marked bicycle lanes, such as the lengthy and popular route that follows the River Vltava from the National Theatre (south of the centre).
+The route begins around Prague Zoo and tracks the Vltava northwards towards Germany.
+But due to the heavy traffic and the lack of bicycle lanes, it is not recommended to cycle in Prague.
+You might see many couriers cycling in the city, but not many people use this method of transport.
 Cycling is mostly a leisure activity rather than for transport.
-For those under 15 it is mandatory to wear a helmet.
+For those under 15, it is mandatory to wear a helmet.
 There are a few bicycle rental offices in Prague.
 Most of them charge from 400 CZK up to 1,000 CZK for one day’s rental.
-City Bike located at Kralovska St. 5 (close to metro stop Namesti Republiky) organize city guided tours.
+City Bike, located at Kralovska St. 5 (close to metro stop Namesti Republiky), organize city guided tours.
 A two-hour guided tour costs around 500 CZK.
 You cannot take a bicycle onto the bus or tram.
-But if you’re using the metro, you can store them in the last carriage of the train.
-Don’t forget to buy a half price ticket for your extra large luggage – in this case your bike.
+But if you’re using the metro, you can store them in the train’s last carriage.
+Don’t forget to buy a half-price ticket for your extra-large luggage – in this case, your bike.

 If you’re staying longer in Prague, especially during summer, it’s better to buy a bike than to rent one as rental prices for more than one week would cost you the same as a cheap new bike.